AB-MT/Droid-Game-3D/README.md

 # Some information about the game

 At the moment the game is on release 1.0, snapshot N1.
-There may be some crashes in the beta version, if this happens write to us!

 <h3>Popular servers</h3> <br><br>